shawtaroh/RPG-Pokemon-Remake/README.md

 		Note 2: A .classpath is included to ensure that art sprites are in the correct build path of eclipse projects.
 				If a user encounters any exceptions related to art files, make sure it is added to the build path as a source folder.
 				Also, macs might have problems playing .wav files?
+    Note 3: In menu, "Go To World" 1/2 is not implemented yet.
 		TODO Iteration 1: Unit Testing, general refactoring.
 		TODO Iteration 2: Battle GUI